markpavlitski/jcarousel/README.txt

    usually be sites/all/modules/contrib/.

-2) Download jCarousel v0.3 from the project download page (http://sorgalla.com/jcarousel/dist/) and place it in sites/all/libraries/.
+2) Download jCarousel v0.3 from the project download page (http://sorgalla.com/jcarousel/dist/) and place it in sites/all/libraries/ so that it is available as: sites/all/libraries/jcarousel/jcarousel.jquery.js or sites/all/libraries/jcarousel/jcarousel.jquery.min.js

 3) Enable the module within your Drupal site at Administer -> Site Building -> Modules (admin/build/modules).